pydata/xarray/doc/time-series.rst

 .. note::

-   The ``resample`` api was updated in version ?? to reflect similar updates in pandas` ``resample`` api to be more groupby-like.
+   The ``resample`` api was updated in version 0.10.0 to reflect similar updates in pandas ``resample`` api to be more groupby-like.
 Older style calls to ``resample`` will still be supported for a short period:

    .. ipython:: python

     ds.resample('6H', dim='time', how='mean')

-   Using the depcreated api, resample will also work for upsampling, in which case intervals without any values are marked by ``NaN``:
+   Using the deprecated api, resample will also work for upsampling, in which case intervals without any values are marked by ``NaN``:

 .. ipython:: python